The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

 DON’T LOSE THIS Guide… PIN IT FOR LATER…

 Why this is the ‘Ultimate Guide’ to Gluten Free Whitstable

 This is the Ultimate Guide to Gluten Free Whitstable.
 Why?
 Because it has been put together by someone who needs, knows and loves gluten free food… With key knowledge and a tenacity to ask all the questions on your behalf… And who wants to make eating gluten free in Whitstable as easy as possible for anyone who needs to know.
 In short…

 - From a gluten free family with two people who are Coeliac (Celiac)

-- Whenever we eat out, I ask loads of questions to know whether and what risks there might be from Cross Contamination
+- Whenever we eat out, I ask loads of questions to know what risks there might be from Cross Contamination

 - And… we love to eat out!

 You’ll need no other gluten free guide to eat your way around Whitstable.
 Forget anything you may have read that tells you it’s hard to find gluten free food here… It’s simply not true.
 Either they have never been here, or they didn’t ask!

 For those who don’t know it… Whitstable is a small seaside (estuary) town on the North Kent coast, famed for its very local oysters.
 It is situated about 6 miles north of Canterbury, east of Faversham and West of Herne Bay and Margate.
 Easily accessible by both road and rail (less than 1½ hours from London stations), it has become increasingly popular as a destination for short breaks, holidays and day trips.
 Indeed, in 2021, it won the i news ‘Seaside Location of the Year’ award.